Delivery & Courier Service Drivers (NOC 7514) may also be called:

 Select both “Keyword/SIC/NAICS” under Business Type and “City” under Geography.

-In the top search box enter appropriate headings such as “courier services”, “delivery service”, “messenger service” (or pick all three) and click LOOKUP.
+In the top search box enter “courier services” OR “delivery service” OR “messenger service” and click SEARCH.

 Select the appropriate headings.

 Lower down, select the Province, choose the cities, and click the “View Results” button.

 NOTE: You can access this database from a Library computer.
 If you are using a computer from outside the Library, you will need a Vancouver Public Library card to login to this database.
 After clicking on the database name, you will be asked to enter your library card number and PIN (usually last four digits of your telephone number).